 Before applying for a job, you should check that you meet the requirements.
-These are usually specified in of previous terms experience, qualifications and personality.
+These are usually specified in terms of previous experience, qualifications and personality.
 To show that you are a suitable candidate for the post, it is usual to enclose acurriculum vitae with your letter of application.
-There are many computer programs that will help you designed and produce well professionala looking curriculum vitae, available both from computer software retailers and as freeware on the web.
+There are many computer programs that will help you produce a well designed and professional-looking curriculum vitae, available both from computer software retailers and as freeware on the web.